 En Español

 The information below is primarily based on information originally published by the National Cancer Institute (NCI), the US government’s main agency for cancer research.
-It may help you gain a better understanding of your melanoma diagnosis and what’s happening to your body.
+It may help you gain a better understanding of your melanoma diagnosis and what may be happening to your body.
 This may help when making important decisions with your doctor.

 What is melanoma?

 Unusual moles, exposure to sunlight, and health history can affect the risk of melanoma.
-Being white or having a fair complexion increases the risk of melanoma, but anyone can have melanoma, including people with dark skin.
+Being White or having a fair complexion increases the risk of melanoma, but anyone can develop melanoma, including people with dark skin.

 Stages of melanoma

-Melanoma is categorized in 5 stages ranging from 0 to IV (4), with stage IV (4) being the most severe.
+Melanoma is categorized in 5 stages ranging from 0 to 4, with stage 4 being the most severe.
 The stages can also be broken down further into substages (A, B, C, or D).

 Stage 0 melanoma

-In stage 0, abnormal melanocytes are found in the epidermis.
+In stage 0, abnormal melanocytes are found in the epidermis (outer layer of the skin).
 These abnormal melanocytes may become cancer and spread into nearby normal tissue.
 Stage 0 is also called melanoma in situ.

-• The tumor is more than 1 but not more than 2 millimeters thick, without ulceration.
+• The tumor is more than 1 but not more than 2 millimeters thick (about the size of a new crayon point), without ulceration.

 • The tumor is more than 2 but not more than 4 millimeters thick, without ulceration.